 Our out-patient pediatric therapy clinic offers physical therapy (PT) in a holistic, natural environment that is meaningful and motivating.
 We specialize in using equine movement as a treatment tool, known as “hippotherapy”.
-(Hippo is the greek work for horse.)
+(Hippo is the Greek word for horse.)
 This state-of-the art therapy uses the organized movement of the horse to improve function.

 The walking horse provides a dynamic base of support, making it an excellent tool for improving trunk strength, balance, postural control and stability, weight bearing, and motor planning.
 The movement of the horse also offers well-modulated sensory input that is used to affect arousal, attention, and body awareness.
 Our therapists combine the effects of equine movement with other standard intervention strategies for working on fine and gross motor control, sensory integration, balance, postural control, feeding, attention, and functional daily living skills in a progressively challenging manner.